KasparEtter/ef1p/internet/index.md

 it is split into smaller fragments by the network layer.
 If the network drops any of the fragments, then the entire packet is lost.
-{% include figure.md source="mac-address.png" caption="This is how the MAC address and the MTU appear in the Wi-Fi preferences of macOS." scaled="true" themed="true" limited-width-on-print="true" %}
+{% include image.md source="mac-address.png" caption="This is how the MAC address and the MTU appear in the Wi-Fi preferences of macOS." scaled="true" themed="true" %}

 </details>